 1. Purpose.
 The legislature may use security cameras, generating video tapes, digital recordings, or other records of areas surveyed, exclusively for security surveillance and to investigate possible criminal activity.
 Security cameras may only be used within space that is occupied by or under the control of the legislature.

 2. Confidentiality of Materials.
 Security camera video tapes, digital recordings, or other surveillance materials are confidential and may not be released to the public or press.
-Except as required by a subpoena or other court order and except as provided in 4 and 5 of this section, the only individuals authorized to have access to the security camera surveillance materials are (1) the Executive Director of the Legislative Affairs Agency; (2) a Building Manager employed by the Legislative Affairs Agency; and (3) a Security Officer employed by the Legislative Affairs Agency.
+Except as required by a subpoena or other court order and except as provided in 4 and 5 of this section, the only individuals authorized to have access to the security camera surveillance materials are (1) the Executive Director of the Legislative Affairs Agency; (2) a Building Manager employed by the Legislative Affairs Agency; (3) a Security Officer employed by the Legislative Affairs Agency, and (4) the Human Resource Manager employed by the Legislative Affairs Agency.
 Therefore, there is no process or procedure for requesting security camera surveillance materials, except as provided in 4 of this section.

 3. Storage and retention of surveillance materials.
 Security camera surveillance materials must be stored by the Legislative Affairs Agency in a secure manner and kept for approximately thirty days.
 The oldest surveillance material must be first erased as the hard drive or other storage method becomes full.
 However, surveillance materials must be kept as long as there is a possibility that they will be needed if (1) they are the subject of a subpoena or other court order; (2) they are the subject of a request for access under 4 of this section; or (3) they capture information related to criminal activity or some type of accident or other security risk.
 Those segments must be moved to long-term storage.